jerelmiller/react-masterclass/README.md

 you a better understanding of JavaScript without React.

-If you are familiar with JS concepts and would just like to dive-in, check out some of the topics and run the examples there.
+If you are familiar with JS concepts and would just like to dive-in, check out a topic you might be interested in and run the examples there.